-On March 25, 2022, we completed the acquisition of a new patent portfolio (the HFT Patent Portfolio) consisting of six U.S. patents and two pending U.S. patents (see Note G[2] to our consolidated financial statements included in this Quarterly Report).
+On March 25, 2022, we completed the acquisition of a new patent portfolio (the HFT Patent Portfolio) consisting of six U.S. patents and two pending U.S. patents (see Note G[2] to our unaudited condensed consolidated financial statements included in this Quarterly Report).
 On May 10, 2022, we received an additional patent issuance from the U.S. Patent and Trademark Office related to the HFT Patent Portfolio.

-We had no revenue for the three and six months ended June 30, 2022.
-All of our revenue for the six months ended June 30, 2021 resulted from the resolution of our contractual dispute with Cisco in which we received \$18,692,000 (see Note I[1] to our unaudited condensed consolidated financial statements included herein).
-While we have pending litigation involving certain patents within our Cox Patent Portfolio against Google and YouTube and have appealed the judgment of the District Court dismissing our litigation against Facebook on the grounds of non-infringement involving certain patents within our Mirror Worlds Portfolio, we may not achieve successful outcomes of the litigation or the appeal.
+We had no revenue for the three and nine months ended September 30, 2022.
+Our revenue of \$35,692,000 for the nine months ended September 30, 2021 resulted from the resolution of our contractual dispute with Cisco in which we received \$18,692,000 and revenue of \$17,000,000 from our litigation settlement with Hewlett-Packard (see Notes I[1] and I[2] to our unaudited condensed consolidated financial statements included herein).
+While we have pending litigation involving certain patents within our Cox Patent Portfolio and our Remote Power Patent and have appealed the judgment of the District Court dismissing our litigation against Facebook on the grounds of non-infringement involving certain patents within our Mirror Worlds Portfolio, we may not achieve successful outcomes of such litigation or the appeal.
 Accordingly, our future revenue is uncertain.

-The significant components of expenses impacting our net income include contingent legal fees and expenses related to our patent litigation (see Note B[7] to our unaudited condensed consolidated financial statements included herein) and incentive compensation payable to our Chairman and Chief Executive Officer pursuant to his employment agreement (see Note H[1] to our unaudited condensed consolidated financial statements included herein), both such components of expenses are based on a percentage of the licensing revenue received by us as a result of litigation or otherwise.
+The significant components of expenses impacting our net income include income tax expense as a result of transactions with our equity method investment.
+Other significant components of expenses impacting our net income when revenue is recorded relate to contingent legal fees and expenses related to our patent litigation (see Note B[7] to our unaudited condensed consolidated financial statements included herein) and incentive compensation payable to our Chairman and Chief Executive Officer pursuant to his employment agreement (see Note H[1] to our unaudited condensed consolidated financial statements included herein), both such components of expenses are based on a percentage of the licensing revenue received by us as a result of litigation or otherwise.

-Our quarterly and annual operating and financial results may fluctuate significantly from period to period as a result of a variety of factors that are outside our control, including the timing and our ability to achieve successful outcomes of patent litigation, our ability and timing of consummating future license agreements for our intellectual property, and whether we will achieve a return on our investment in ILiAD Biotechnologies, LLC ("ILiAD") and the timing of any such returns.
+Our quarterly and annual operating and financial results may fluctuate significantly from period to period as a result of a variety of factors that are outside our control, including the timing and our ability to achieve successful outcomes of patent litigation, our ability and timing of consummating future license agreements for our intellectual property, and whether we will achieve a return on our investment in ILiAD Biotechnologies, LLC ("ILiAD") and the timing of any such return.